syncfusion-content/angular-docs/angular/GettingStarted/integration-of-globalization-and-localization.md

 ---
 layout: post
-title: Getting started with Globalization
+title: Gettingstarted with Globalization & Localization in Angular|Syncfusion
-description: Overview of Syncfusion Essential Angular.
+description: Learn here about Globalization and Localization in Syncfusion Essential Angular Control, its elements, and more.
 platform: Angular
 control: Introduction
 documentation: ug
 ---

-# Getting started with Globalization and Localization support for Angular Components
+# Getting started with Globalization & Localization support for Angular

-## Globalization

 Syncfusion Components has been provided with the built-in globalization support, so that it will be able to adapt for the culture-specific format based on the defined locale property.